First Home Buyer Guide

 Your borrowing capacity is not your budget.
 True affordability means understanding exactly what leaves your account each month: including the hidden costs of property ownership and the impact of fluctuating interest rates.
 Monthly repayments and ongoing property expense estimates (for example: interest rate, expected maintenance, council rates) are calculated from editable variables and will update when those variables change.

-Identifying the right government assistance can significantly lower your required deposit and upfront costs.
-In Queensland, first home buyers may have access to direct cash grants for new builds and substantial transfer duty concessions for both new and existing properties.
+In Queensland, first home buyers may have access to direct cash grants for new builds and transfer duty concessions for both new and established properties.

 Transfer duty (commonly known as stamp duty) is often the largest upfront cost after your deposit.
 Queensland provides generous concessions to make purchasing your first home more affordable.